DAY HIKES IN THE APPLEGATE VALLEY

 GENERAL TIPS FOR HIKERS

-All of the hikes described here are on public lands in the Applegate Valley.
-Most are fairly easy to access with just a bit of an adventuresome spirit.
-Although the descriptions are pretty comprehensive an Ashland Resource Area Transportation Map available from the Medford BLM Office (3040 Biddle Road, Medford, OR 97504; price is $4.00) will be very helpful.
-Another excellent resource many hiker’s use are the US Geological Survey’s topographic maps (topos).
+Each of the hikes listed here are on public lands in the Applegate Valley.
+Obtaining an Ashland Resource Area Transportation Map available from the Medford BLM Office (3040 Biddle Road, Medford, OR 97504) might be helpful, as are the US Geological Survey’s topographic maps (topos).

-The hikes and routes featured here are for the most part “new” to the public and as such still need to be tested and confirmed.
-ATA cannot guarantee the accuracy of the route and trail descriptions at this time.
-Should you find anything to be in error please let us know so that we may correct any deficiencies.
+Since these are relatively ‘new’ trails, ATA cannot guarantee the accuracy of the trail descriptions.
+Should you find anything to be in error please let us know.
 Some of the routes and hikes do not have adequate signage so be alert.
 Using your vehicle’s trip meter in coordination with the route instructions will ensure your safe arrival at the trailhead.

 ADDITIONAL ITEMS YOU MIGHT NEED: